lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 categories:
 ---

-In the previous post I've talked about an what the requirements can be for a Serialization Format parser.
-In this post I'll cover how we'd build a Parser in Swift using some of the familiar Imperative features of Swift, by mapping XML to a Model object.
+In the previous post I talked about some of the possible requirements can be for Parser that extracts data from a  Serialization Format and places it in a Language-Native Model Object.
+In this post I'll cover how an XML Parser for a Model Object can be built using some of the familiar Imperative features of Swift.

 ### Model and XML